OxyProgrammer/manext/README.md

 ## Roadmap

 - [✔️] Integrate MUI with Next JS.
-- [🚧] Create the responsive header with menu for desktop mode and hamburger for mobile.
+- [✔️] Create the responsive header with menu for desktop mode and hamburger for mobile.
+- [🚧] Add Modal hook.
 - [✔️] Add React Context.
 - [✔️] Support for Dark and Light theme.
 - [✔️] Create the demo and deploy on vercel/ github page.